KaliKacsa/KaliKacsa/README.md

 - 👋 Hi, I’m @KaliKacsa
-- 👀 I’m interested in Hacking of course the Ethical one. : 3
+- 👀 I’m interested Programing laguages
-- 💞️ I’m looking to collaborate on who have this skills and teach me!
 - Please note me if you have tools that you recommanded